sayleechandavarkar/VSD-IAT/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+These are some of the things you would need to get started with the tools locally on your computer.

 ### Prerequisites

-  1. Ubuntu OS-based System
+  1. Virtual Machine e.x VirtualBox (Assuming you do not have Linux on your device)
+  2. Linux based OS  e.x Ubuntu OS
-  2. 25GB+ Disk Space
+  3. 25GB+ Disk Space

 ### Installation

-Please refer to: https://github.com/nickson-jose/openlane_build_script for installation steps
+All the necessary information needed to get the latest version of the tool is available at : https://github.com/nickson-jose/openlane_build_script

 ## RTL to GDSII Introduction